Articles

 expectancy will then be reduced by one in

-• If account is NOT divided by December 31 of the year following the IRA owner’s year ofdeath, take RMD by December 31 of each year beginning with the year following the IRA owner’s year of eath using Single Life Table(term certain) based on the age of the oldest beneficiary.
+each subsequent year. - If account is NOT divided by December 31 of the year following the IRA owner’s year ofdeath, take RMD by December 31 of each year beginning with the year following the IRA owner’s year of eath using Single Life Table(term certain) based on the age of the oldest beneficiary.
 That life expectancy will then be reduced by one in each subsequent year.Five-Year Rule – Deplete the IRA during afive-year period that begins on December 31following the year of the death of the IRA owner.
 The entire account must be distributed by the end of the fifth year.

 Use Disclaimer – Disclaim (refuse) all or a portion of IRA assets within nine (9) months after the IRA owner’s death.